-A cover letter for a professional summer position should highlight both your academic experiences and your past work experience, if you have it.
-Remember to include your academic concentration, especially if it's relevant to the position you're applying for, as well as your personal experience.
+A cover letter for a professional summer position should highlight both your academic experiences and your past work experience, if you have any.
+Remember to include your academic specialty, especially if it's relevant to the position you're applying for, as well as your personal experience.

 Sample Cover Letter for a College Summer Assistant Position